erp-platform/AsayeshNovin/README.md

 # AsayeshNovin
-The web service of the website of the company "Asayesh Novin Salamat Pasargad" which is developing based on the ERP platform
+The web service of the website of the company of "Asayesh Novin Salamat Pasargad", which is being developed based on the ERP platform